commercelayer/commercelayer-docs-resources/customers/object.md

 # The customer object

-A customer object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/customers endpoint</b>.
+A customer object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/customers` endpoint.

 ## Fields